Skeet Ulrich: Early life

 Bryan Ray Trout was born on January 20, 1970, in Lynchburg, Virginia.
 His mother, Carolyn Elaine Wax, owns the special events marketing agency Sports Management Group, and his father is a restaurateur.
 He has an elder brother, Geoff.
 His first stepfather was D. K. Ulrich, a NASCAR driver and team owner, whom he considers his father.
-In 1990, his mother remarried, to Edward Lewis Wax.
-Ulrich's maternal uncle is retired NASCAR driver Ricky Rudd, and his maternal grandfather was Alvin Ray Rudd Sr., the president of Al Rudd Auto Parts.
+In 1990, his mother remarried to Edward Lewis Wax.
+Ulrich's maternal uncle is Hall of Fame NASCAR driver Ricky Rudd, and his maternal grandfather was Alvin Ray Rudd Sr., the president of Al Rudd Auto Parts.

 Ulrich's father kidnapped him and his brother when he was six years old, and they spent the next three years moving from Florida to New York and then to Pennsylvania.
 They were reunited with their mother in North Carolina, where his father disappeared from his life.

 The nickname "Skeet" originated from "Skeeter", a nickname he was given by his Little League coach because of his small stature and because he was fast as a mosquito.
 Along with his slight frame, he had poor health as a child, including numerous bouts with pneumonia; he underwent open-heart surgery to repair a defective ventricle.
 Ulrich graduated from Northwest Cabarrus High School in North Carolina.
 After enrolling at the University of North Carolina Wilmington to study marine biology, he switched to New York University, where he studied under playwright David Mamet.

 Career

 In his earliest screen appearances, Ulrich was an uncredited extra in films Weekend at Bernie's (1989) and Teenage Mutant Ninja Turtles (1990).
 After joining the Atlantic Theater Company as an apprentice, Ulrich performed with the group, which got him noticed by director Stacy Cochran.
-She cast him in a CBS Schoolbreak Special.
+She cast him in an episode of CBS Schoolbreak Special.
 With her help, he also received his first notable role on screen in 1996 as the loutish boyfriend of Winona Ryder in Boys.
 That same year, he also appeared in Kevin Spacey's directorial debut Albino Alligator and The Craft alongside Robin Tunney and Neve Campbell.
 He was cast that same year to star alongside Campbell again in Wes Craven's slasher film Scream as Billy Loomis where, during production, he was accidentally stabbed in the area where he had open-heart surgery.

 In 1997, he had a small role as an emotionally conflicted gay hustler in As Good as It Gets (along with fellow Scream actor Jamie Kennedy).
-He appeared in films like The Newton Boys (1998) and Chill Factor (1999).
+He appeared in films like The Newton Boys (1998) with Matthew McConaughey and Ethan Hawke, and Chill Factor (1999) (along with fellow As Good as It Gets actor Cuba Gooding Jr.).
 He starred as Juvenal, a young man with stigmata and healing powers in the Paul Schrader film Touch (1997), and he appeared in Ride with the Devil (1999), an American Civil War drama directed by Ang Lee.
-In 2000, he played computer hacker Kevin Mitnick in the film Takedown.
+In 2000, he played computer hacker Kevin Mitnick in the film Track Down.